-5 Tips to Reduce Your Intake of Added Sugar
+How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 The average American adult consumes over 77 grams of sugar every single day.1 That means in one year, you could be eating over 60 pounds of sugar — that’s the size of a full-grown husky!
 Yikes!